 Discretionary (family) trusts nominate family members as beneficiaries.
 Trusts are often used in bankruptcy cases to provide protection of family assets, or in cases of family breakdown.
 They are also commonly used when there is a challenge to a will, or to ensure the financial protection of orphaned children.

 This structure requires a legal deed which outlines exactly how the trust is to be operated, and the trustee is required to undertake annual administrative tasks.
-Discretionary trusts can be expensive to set up and operate as a lot of legality is involved.
+Discretionary trusts can be expensive to set up and operate as a lot of legalities are involved.